Welcome to Kingston University

 Halls of residence

-Living in halls is a great way to get to know other people and can be lots of fun.
-To enhance your student experience, you will normally share a mixed gender flat with other students from different backgrounds and courses.
+Living in halls is a great way to get to know people, as you’ll be sharing with other students from different backgrounds and on different courses to you.

 Other housing options / Private halls